Rob-Manders/Mini-Projects/README.md

 The [px2em.html](https://github.com/Rob-Manders/Mini-Projects/blob/main/PX%20to%20EM/px2em.html) file is a standalone version of the app for portability.

-*Created with HTML, CSS and vanilla JS.*
+*Created with HTML, Sass and vanilla JS.*